Saturday, January 2, 2021

 Yowza!
 Looking good means skiing good!

-Ted J. Kuck painted this too sexy portrait for a Brown & Bigelow calendar, date unknown.
+T. (Ted) J. Kuck painted this too sexy portrait for a Brown & Bigelow calendar, circa 1950s.

 Lunchtime for the troop, with hot chocolate and cider!